rvabrilot/aidriventools/Readme.md

 ## Contributing

 If you have a new feature in mind or in code, please let me know by a Pull Request or email me.
-If you just want to steal other's people code, remember this "Alone you will be faster, Together we'll get further"
+If you just want to steal other's people code, remember this "Alone you will be faster, Together we might get further"